 Insurance companies go to great lengths to prevent you from learning how much your injuries are actually worth.
 The biggest way they do this is to try to prevent you from hiring an attorney.
 They know that once you do, statistics show you will receive two or three times as much for your injuries.
 Another way is not to inform you of the resources for valuing your claim.
 If you are dealing with an adjuster, ask them where you could go to value your claim.
 I bet they won’t direct you to the local jury verdict reporter or a website like mine that will do just that.

-One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possible long lasting effects, of their injuries.
+One reason insurance adjusters are often so eager to process a claim and offer a quick settlement is to prevent the victim from discovering the extent, and possibly long-lasting effects, of their injuries.
 Only you and your doctor can really answer this question and it usually takes time.
-On the other hand, the insurance companies use a “cookie cutter” technique to assign a value to each injury, or combination of injuries, and assess a dollar amount based on this formula.
+On the other hand, the insurance companies use a “cookie-cutter” technique to assign a value to each injury, or combination of injuries and assess a dollar amount based on this formula.
 The Act does assign certain weeks of benefits for loss of limbs and has very specific guidelines.
 However, it is arrogant on the part of the insurance company, and insulting to you, when they attempt to classify all victims and their injuries into narrowly defined “one-size-fits-all” categories.
 You are unique, your injuries are unique, and you deserve individualized personal attention to every aspect of your case.

-A third-party claim would involve a set of facts which could make a third-party, someone other than the insurance company’s client, responsible for your injuries.
+A third-party claim would involve a set of facts that could make a third party, someone other than the insurance company’s client, responsible for your injuries.
 These claims often dramatically increase the value of your case.
 However, if you settle the claim without preserving the 3rd party claim, in some circumstances you may lose this opportunity.

 Some examples of third-party claims are: